Sister Abhaya murder case: High Court's new intervention

-The Action Council, again on 30 May 1997 filed a Public Interest Litigation in the High Court of Kerala against the non-compliance of the CJM's directive for re-investigation.
+The Action Council, again on 30 May 1997 filed a Public Interest Litigation in the Kerala High Court against the non-compliance of the CJM's directive for re-investigation.
 The High Court in its order directed the CBI to report back to the court the progress it had made in the investigation in ten days from the date of the order.

 Having had enough of the failure and lack of interest on the part of the CBI, the High Court directed suo moto the Director of the CBI to appoint a special team from New Delhi to investigate the matter.
 Thus P.D.
 Meena, the Superintendent of the CBI from New Delhi and his team undertook a month-long investigation and reported to the High Court.
 The CBI was convinced that the death of Abhaya was in fact murder.
 However, the CBI report said that due to lack of evidence it was not possible to go further into the matter.
 The High Court again on 28 September 1998 directed the CBI to file its final report of the re-investigation on or before 12 October 1998.

 The magistrate court later affirmed that there was clear evidence to show that some officers who took part in the investigation conducted by the local police and Crime Branch wanted to refer this case as a case of suicide.
 The remarks were later expunged by the High Court.